golang/vscode-go/README.md

 **NOTE: If you are using modules, we recommend using the Go [language server](#language-server), which is explained below.**

 More advanced users may be interested in using different `GOPATH`s or Go versions per-project.
-You can learn about the different `GOPATH` manipulation options in the [`GOPATH` documentation](gopath.md).
+You can learn about the different `GOPATH` manipulation options in the [`GOPATH` documentation](docs/gopath.md).
 Take a look at the other [customization](#customization) options as well.

 ### Install the extension

 If you haven't already done so, install and open [Visual Studio Code](https://code.visualstudio.com).
 Navigate to the Extensions pane (Ctrl+Shift+X).
-Search for "Go" and install this extension (the publisher ID is "golang.Go").
+Search for "Go" and install this extension (the publisher ID is `golang.Go`).

 ### Activate the Go extension

 To activate the extension, open any directory or workspace containing Go code.

 You should immediately see a prompt in the bottom-right corner of your screen titled `Analysis Tools Missing`.
-This extension relies on a suite of [command-line tools](docs/tools.md), which must be installed separately from the extension.
-Accept the prompt, or use the `Go: Install/Update Tools` command to pick which tools you would like to install.
-Note that you must have [`git`](https://git-scm.com/) installed.
+This extension relies on a suite of [command-line tools](docs/tools.md), which must be installed separately.
+Accept the prompt, or use the [`Go: Install/Update Tools`](docs/commands.md#go-installupdate-tools) command to pick which tools you would like to install.

 If you see an error that looks like `command Go: Install/Update Tools not found`, it means that the extension has failed to activate and register its commands.
 Please uninstall and then reinstall the extension.